 4. Be cautious Online.

-Always use a secured website when shopping, banking, or paying bills online.
-Look for https:// and the padlock icon in the url to verify that it is a secured website.
+Always use a secure website when shopping, banking, or paying bills online.
+Look for HTTPS:// and the padlock icon in the URL to verify that it is a secured website.
 This will insure that the information people give online is secure and will not be shared with anyone else.
 Without this security, consumers could be giving their information to an imposter site or hacker.

 5. Invest in a credit monitoring or identity theft protection service.